FuelLabs/fuel-specs/specs/tx_format.md

 Note: when signing a transaction, `amount` is set to zero.

-Note: when executing a transaction, `amount` is set to zero.
+Note: when executing a transaction, `amount` is initialized to zero.

 This output type indicates that the output's amount may vary based on transaction execution, but is otherwise identical to a [Coin](#outputcoin) output.
 An `amount` of zero after transaction execution indicates that the output is unspendable and can be pruned from the UTXO set.